easegress-io/easegress/doc/controllers.md

 ### RawConfigTrafficController

-RawConfigTrafficController maps all traffic static config to TrafficController in the namespace `default`.
-We could use `egctl` to manage the config of the server and pipeline in the default namespace.
+RawConfigTrafficController maps all traffic static configurations to TrafficController in the namespace `default`.
+We could use `egctl` to manage the configuration of servers and pipelines in the default namespace.

 #### HTTPServer